spicybung/DragonFF-SB/README.md

 1. Open Blender and navigate to the DemonFF panel.
 2. Import or create your 3D model.
 3. Use DemonFF tools to edit collision models, export, and import DFF files.
+4. Use DemonFF to import .IFP animation.
+5. Import/edit maps via .IPL & IDE files.
+6. Export your map to Pawn, & artconfig.
+7. Export your map to LUA for MTA(WIP).

 ## Documentation